SwissDataScienceCenter/renku-graph/webhook-service/README.md

 #### POST /projects/:id/webhooks

-creates a webhook for a project with the given `project id`.
+Creates a webhook for a project with the given `project id`.

 **request format**